UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

         where the latent code $$\mathbf{z}$$ and target domain $$\tilde{y}$$ are sampled randomly in training and $$\tilde{s} = F_{\tilde{y}}(\mathbf{z})$$.

-        Below are the code snip defining the adversial loss:
+        Below are the code snip defining the adversarial loss:
         ```python
         def adv_loss(logits, target):
             assert target in [1, 0]